saleor/cli/docs/README.md

 ```
 saleor environment update [key|environment]

-Update name of the environment
+Update the name of the environment

 Positionals:
   key, environment  key of the environment  [string]